1. Home

 How Do Virtual Power Plants Work?

-VPPs consist of a bunch of smaller energy devices (like smart thermostats or home batteries) working together to reduce demand (by shifting their temperature setting, for example) or add power (by discharging their stored energy) to the grid.
+VPPs consist of a bunch of smaller energy devices working together to reduce demand (by shifting a temperature setting or when they run, for example) or add power (by discharging their stored energy) to the grid.

 Although participants in virtual power plants maintain ownership of their equipment, VPPs are controlled by aggregators, private companies, and other grid operators who can utilize enrolled resources in terms set out by a contract agreement.